 Interviews with Security Staff and Non-Security Staff confirmed they were knowledgeable of their first responder duties.
-Some prompting was required.
+Some staff required more prompting than others.
+The auditor suggests refresher training on first responder duties.

 115.364 (b)The agencies policy requires that if the first staff responder is not a security staff member, that responder shall be required to: